 SEC.
-6.17 CONTRACT NEGOTIATION
+6.19 CONTRACT NEGOTIATION

 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
-Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
+Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not influence the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
 If contract negotiations are commenced, they may be held virtually.

 SEC.
-6.18 FAILURE TO NEGOTIATE
+6.20 FAILURE TO NEGOTIATE